HAJEKEL/CV_LTH_pre-training_depth-estimation/README.md

    - Comments inside the file explain what's going on.
    - Note that the source code allows for fine tuning on 3 different datasets, ImageNet, MoCo and SimCLR.
 However, at the moment, only the masks of ImageNet are available.
 Therefore, for now, the only experiment that can be conducted is based on the ImageNet dataset.

-## Darts algoritm
+## Pre-trained Resnet-50 on Imagenet

-The DARTS source code can be found in the [pt.darts](https://github.com/HAJEKEL/pt.darts/tree/darts_efficient_mobilenet) repo.
+The source code for pre-training the Resnet-50 on imagenet  can be found in the [CV_LTH_Pre-training](https://github.com/HAJEKEL/CV_LTH_Pre-training) repo.
 The README there will guide you through the source code.